cheminfo/eln-docs/docs/50_machine_learning/includes/normalization/README.md

 ## Filters

-You may also apply various `Filters` that allows to normalize or transform the data.
-Among those filters we have:
+You may also apply various `Filters` that allow you to normalize or transform the data.
+Among those filters:

 - Center mean
 - Divide by SD (standard deviation)